The Different Types Of Counseling Styles

 Cognitive Behavioral Therapy (CBT)

 Psychodynamic therapy focuses on self-awareness of the patient's actions and behaviors.
-Psychodynamic therapy is similar to CBT in that it works to understand how beliefs, thoughts, behavior, and emotions are interconnected.
-However, it focuses on the unconscious beliefs and emotions that tend to trigger the negative thoughts, emotions, and behavior, rather than conscious, automatic thoughts that occur in initial reactions to situations.
+Psychodynamic therapy is like CBT in that it works to understand how beliefs, thoughts, behavior, and emotions are interconnected.
+However, it focuses on the unconscious beliefs and emotions that tend to trigger the negative thoughts, emotions, and behavior, rather than conscious, automatic thoughts that occur in initial reaction to situations.

 Humanistic therapy is a client-centered approach that emphasizes unconditional acceptance from the therapist and the free expression of the patient.
 With humanistic therapy, the patient is encouraged to openly express what is affecting him as he works with the therapist to find meaning, self-actualization, and understanding of his emotions.
-Two common humanistic therapeutic techniques are client-centered therapy and Gestalt therapy
+Two common humanistic therapeutic techniques are client-centered therapy and Gestalt therapy.
+Many counselors utilize the client-centered approach's emphasis on unconditional positive regard or acceptance regardless of other theories they may apply with patients.

 Interpersonal therapy is a form of therapy that helps an individual understand the dynamics of communication and interpersonal relationships.
 Interpersonal therapy targets communication and interpersonal behavior to help the patient understand how he contributes to the struggles and emotional issues he faces.
 The premise of interpersonal therapy is if you can improve interpersonal behavior and communication, you will receive more support and acceptance from others and from yourself, which will help improve overall mood and reduce emotional issues.